All About Medical and Clinical Laboratory Technicians

 Related Job Titles

-Is There Job Demand for Medical and Clinical Laboratory Technicians?
+Job Demand for Medical and Clinical Laboratory Technicians

 In 2016, there was an estimated number of 164,200 jobs in the United States for Medical and Clinical Laboratory Technician.
 New jobs are being produced at a rate of 14% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Medical and Clinical Laboratory Technician by 2026.
-The BLS estimates 12,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 The states with the most job growth for Medical & Clinical Laboratory Technician are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Connecticut, or Mississippi.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Medical and Clinical Laboratory Technicians
+What Tools & Technology do Medical and Clinical Laboratory Technicians Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Medical and Clinical Laboratory Technicians: